 Control surfaces are sections of five airfoils-the right and left wings, the two smaller areas on the tail called the horizontal stabilizer, and the vertical stabilizer, or fin.
 When the pilot moves these surfaces, the flow of air changes, affecting the plane's altitude and direction.

-The control surfaces on the wings are called ailerons, the control surfaces on the horizontal stabilizer are called elevators, and the control surface on the vertical stabilizer is called the rudder.
+The control surfaces on the wings are called ailerons, the control surfaces on the horizontal stabilizer are called elevators, and the control surface on the the rudder.